LosDelaro/SMU_HW_MARCH_2023_assignments/Module_20_challenge/Starter_Code/report-template.md

 *debt_to_income
 *derogatory_marks

-* Describe the stages of the machine learning process you went through as part of this analysis.
+*The stages of the machine learning process I went through as part of this analysis.
 The list of stages required for this process are
 1. import pandas libraries :pandas,numpy, ML helpers from scikitlear such as train_test_split, confusion _matrix,classification _report, roc_auc_score, roc_curve.
 Scaling from scikitlear StandardScaler and MinMax. and several others for algorithms and trees.
 2. Read in the data set